satra/NiPyPe-Paper/nipype_paper.rst

 smooth.inputs.fwhm = 4

-To connect two nodes a Workflow has to be created. connect() method of a Workflow allows to specify which outputs of which Nodes should be connected to which inputs of which Nodes.
-By connecting realigned\_files output of realign to in\_files input of Smooth we have created a simple preprocessing workflow (see Figure workflow\_from\_scratch).
+We create a Workflow to include these two Nodes and define the data flow from the output of the realign Node (realigned\_files) to the input of the smooth Node (in\_files).
+This creates a simple preprocessing workflow (see Figure workflow\_from\_scratch).

 preprocessing = pe.Workflow(name="preprocessing")

 preprocessing.connect(realign, "realigned\_files", smooth, "in\_files")

-Creating a modelling workflow which will define the design, estimate model and contrasts follows the same suite.
+A modelling Workflow is constructed in an analogous manner, by first defining Nodes fro model design, model and contrasts follows the same suite.
 We will again use SPM implementations.
 NiPyPe, however, adds extra abstraction layer to model definition which allows using the same definition for many model estimation implemantations (for example one from FSL or nippy).
 Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
 The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
 Model specification supports block, event and sparse designs.
 Contrasts provided to ContrastEstimate are defined using the same names of regressors as defined in the SpecifyModel.

 Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
 For this we